dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 <a href="https://www.freepik.com/free-vector/modern-business-background-with-geometric-shapes_5287944.htm#page=3&query=powerpoint%20background&position=15&from_view=search&track=ais" target="_blank" rel="noopener noreferrer">Cover Image by BiZkettE1</a> on Freepik

-### Task 1 : Deploy the Vulnerable Debian VM
+### Task 1: Deploy the Vulnerable Debian VM

-1. **Deploy the machine and login to the "user" account using SSH.**
+1. **Deploy the machine and log in to the "user" account using SSH.**

 ![SSH Login|520](images/thm-linux-privesc/ssh-login.png)

-**Note:** Replace IP Address with the Machine IP Address shown on TryHackMe
+**Note:** Replace the IP Address with the Machine IP Address shown on TryHackMe

 > No answer required